 And on bare metal + USB, it takes 4-5 seconds and the boot feels soooo much faster that I did not bother measuring it nor testing on DVD.
 I certainly wouldn't mind if you did while reviewing though :)

-#17 Updated by anonym over 1 year ago
+#17 Updated by anonym almost 2 years ago

 - Assignee deleted (